sixcrm/SixCRMServerless/controllers/analytics/queries/order_engine/rebills_in_queue/README.md

 ---
 ### Query notes

-The query returns the number of rebills in a inputed queue name
+The query returns the number of rebills that are currently in a inputed queue name

 ---